kotlitecture/template-android-compose/processor/src/main/resources/kotli/template/android/compose/dataflow/config/facade/description.md

-Provides a straightforward facade API to begin configuring the layer without depending on any external implementation.
+Basic facade API to begin configuring the layer without depending on any external implementation.
 The implementation can be provided later during the development phase, if necessary, without altering the facade logic.